He-Yin Zhen: Anarchism

-Instead of endorsing participation in a society governed by bourgeois elections, Zhen proposed an ideal communal society in which women and men were equal and shared the same responsibilities and production.
+Instead of endorsing participation in a society governed by bourgeois elections, He-Yin proposed an ideal communal society in which women and men were equal and shared the same responsibilities and production.
 Her ideal society would be similar to a socialist or communist country in the 21st century, but without a central government.
 In this ideal society, children would be brought up in "public child care facilities," therefore freeing women of their motherly duties and leveling the playing field for women do that they could assume responsibility equal to men.
-Zhen also proposed that if men and women were raised and treated equally, and the responsibility assumed by both genders was equal as well, then the distinction between "men" and "women" would become unnecessary.
+He-Yin also proposed that if men and women were raised and treated equally, and the responsibility assumed by both genders was equal as well, then the distinction between "men" and "women" would become unnecessary.
 Hence, neither men nor women would be oppressed by their duties.
-Zhen attempted to rebuild a system where women could actively participate in society and have real power to decide their future.
+He-Yin attempted to rebuild a system where women could actively participate in society and have real power to decide their future.
 Her solution to gender inequality and the oppression of women was to liberate women from any form of oppression, including oppression by an established governmental system, regardless of its ideology.

+Some recent scholars argue that He-Yin's anarcho-feminist arguments should not be separated from her political life in Tokyo, and modern portrayals of He-Yin as a pure anarcho-feminist could oversimplify her later political commitments and overlook her unstable political circumstances at the time.
+According to Deng, He-Yin's anarcho-feminist writings emerged mainly during a brief period, 1907-1908, when she and her husband Liu Shipei left the Revolutionary Alliance in China and joined socialist-anarchist communities in Japan.
+However, both He-Yin and her partner later abandoned anarchism and were viewed by contemporary revolutionists as counter-revolutionary.
+Deng argues that He-Yin's anarcho-feminist ideology could be shaped by the year she spent with the Tokyo socialist groups as well as the conflicts between the Revolutionary Alliance and the broader crisis of Qing politics.
+Thus, Deng believes that rather than viewing He-Yin as a feminist with lifelong commitments to anarchism, it is important to situate her thought within the unstable political environment of the late Qing dynasty.